bootstrap-vue/bootstrap-vue/src/components/form-spinbutton/README.md

 ```

 Alternatively, you can provide your own number formatter function to format the value displayed.
 This
-is usefull for displaying text instead of a number, or if you want to implementdifferent features of
+is usefull for displaying text instead of a number, or if you want to implement different features of
 `Intl.NumberFormat`.

 To provide a formatter function, set the prop `formatter-fn` to a method reference.
 The formatter is